Bill O'Reilly is out: harassment claims sink Fox's ratings king

 O'Reilly denied the merits of the claims, according to 21st Century Fox.
 In a statement, O'Reilly said the settlements were made to "put to rest any controversies to spare my children."

-While advertisers fled, his viewership went up after the Times story broke, rising to 3.77 million that week from 3.31 million the week prior, according to data from the Nielsen company.
+While advertisers fled, his viewership went up after the Times story broke, rising to 3.77 million that week from 3.31 million the week before, according to data from the Nielsen company.

 Related: Roger Ailes Resigns as Head of Fox News

-The host has been on a previously scheduled vacation in Italy since April 11, and average viewership declined 21 percent during that time, the Nielsen data shows.
+The host has been on a previously scheduled vacation in Italy since April 11, and average viewership declined by 21 percent during that time, the Nielsen data show.

-O'Reilly's favorability rating among his viewers was down to 73 percent this week from 80 percent last week, according to an online survey conducted by The Harris Poll which queried 1,000 frequent news consumers, split evenly between Trump and Clinton supporters.
+O'Reilly's favorability rating among his viewers was down to 73 percent this week from 80 percent last week, according to an online survey conducted by The Harris Poll, which queried 1,000 frequent news consumers, split evenly between supporters of President Donald Trump and Democratic presidential nominee Hillary Clinton.

-Fox News has been at the center of a storm of controversy that hasn't died down since Fox News Chairman and Chief Executive Roger Ailes resigned last year after he was accused of sexual harassment by several women.
+Fox News has been at the center of a storm of controversy since Chairman and Chief Executive Roger Ailes resigned last year after he was accused of sexual harassment by several women.
 Ailes denied all of the allegations.

 Related: Just How Influential Are James and Lachlan Murdoch?

-Fox News had renewed O'Reilly's contract as the Times story was in the works, but the paper reported it was restructured to give Fox "more leverage over him regarding his behavior."
+Fox News renewed O'Reilly's contract as the Times story was in the works, but the paper reported that the contract was restructured to give Fox "more leverage over him regarding his behavior."
 That could now be a factor in O'Reilly's exit negotiations.